 2) Where can I assist my child during the flight?

-You will have to accompany your child till the terminal area and say goodbye to them there.
+You will have to accompany your child to the terminal area and say goodbye to them there.
 After that, a Delta Airlines employee will take over and assist your child through the rest of the journey.

 3) Can unaccompanied minors travel internationally?